-Once the Project Plan is approved, submission of quarterly updates to CSB for review and approval are required.
-Periodic Project Plan updates may also be required if changes in the project's development occur.
+Once the Project Plan is approved, submission of quarterly updates for CoC review and approval are required.
+Quarterly updates allow CoC members to stay abreast of new developments for the purposes of long-range planning.
+Periodic Project Plan updates may also be required so that the CoC can plan for the project's funding needs and work with the agency to secure matching funds.
 The CoC expects that projected service costs will not substantially increase at implementation.
+Quarterly updates provide a venue for agencies to communicate funding needs to the CoC.

-If there are any substantial changes to the project that have modified the service modalities, target population, service partners, community acceptance plan, and other details related to operations before project implementation, the CoC will require a final Project Plan submission incorporating all changes or new information.
+If there are any substantial changes to the project that have modified the service modalities, target population, service partners, community acceptance plan, and other details related to operations before project implementation, the CoC will require a final Project Plan incorporating all changes or new information which is usually provided in the quarterly updates.